Jacobi identities in low-dimensional topology: Connecting 4- and 3-dimensional Jacobi relations

-Given an embedding of a grope into an oriented three manifold, a $0$-orientation determines orientations for each stage and cap of the grope, up to some indeterminacy, in the following way.
+Let $G^c\in\mathbb G^c_n(\ell)$ be a class $n$ simple grope cobordism of a string link $\sigma$, and let $g_i^c$ be a capped grope component of $G^c$.
+Each cap of $g_i^c$ contains only a single arc of intersections, which can be with any bottom stage surface in $g_j^c\subset G^c$.
+The bottom stage surface of $g_i^c$ inherits an orientation from its boundary, and we now describe how to orient the higher stages of the grope cobordism, up to a certain indeterminacy.

 Each surface stage or cap is attached to a previous stage along a circle, which hits the attaching region for one other surface stage or cap in a point.
-Near this point, the 2-complex is modeled by the following subset of $\R^3$: Distinguish two of the quadrants as \emph{positive}, namely the quadrants where both $x,y>0$ and where both $x,y <0$.
+Near this point, the 2-complex is modeled by the following subset of $\R^3$:

+Distinguish two of the quadrants as \emph{positive}, namely the quadrants where both $x,y>0$ respectively where both $x,y <0$.
 See Figure~\ref{posquad12}a, where the two positive quadrants are indicated.

-Now suppose that the bottom stage $(z=0)$ has an orientation.
-Choose one of the two positive quadrants.
+Now suppose that the lower stage $(z=0)$ has an orientation and choose one of the two positive quadrants.
 The orientation of the surface induces an orientation of a small triangle in the positive quadrant which has a vertex at the origin and two edges contained in the axes.
 This then induces an orientation of the boundaries of the two higher surface stages, and hence induces an orientation of the higher surface stages.
-If we use the other positive quadrant instead, this has the effect of flipping the orientation of both higher surface stages, and this is the indeterminacy we mentioned previously.
-This is all pictured in Figure~\ref{posquad12}a, where an orientation of the bottom stage is pictured inside a positive quadrant, and the induced orientations on the two higher surfaces and their boundaries is indicated.
+If we use the other positive quadrant instead, this has the effect of flipping the orientation of both higher surface stages, and this is the indeterminacy that we allow.

-The orientation of a capped grope $g^c$ induces vertex-orientations of the trivalent vertices of $t(g^c)$ by taking each trivalent vertex of $t(g_i^c)$ to lie in a positive quadrant (see Figure~\ref{posquad12}b).
-Here also, the pairs of edges that cross into the next stages are required to do so through positive quadrants.
+The above orientations of the surface stages in a capped grope $g^c$ induce vertex-orientations of the trivalent vertices of $t(g^c)$ by taking each trivalent vertex of $t(g^c)$ to lie in a chosen positive quadrant, see Figure~\ref{posquad12}b.
+Here also, the pairs of edges that cross into the next stages are required to do so through that positive quadrant.

-\begin{defi} A {\em class n grope cobordism} $G$ between $\ell$-component string links $\sigma$ and $\sigma'$ is a collection of disjointly embedded class $n$ gropes $g_i$ ($i=1,2,\ldots,\ell$) in the 3--ball, such that the boundary of each $g_i$ is equal to the union of the $i$th strands $\sigma_i$ and $\sigma_i'$ along their boundary points.
-If all the tips of all the $g_i$ bound embedded caps whose interiors are disjoint from each other and disjoint from all but the bottom stages of the $g_i$, then $G$ together with these caps forms a (class $n$) {\em capped} grope cobordism $G^c$ between $\sigma$ and $\sigma '$.

-If $G^c$ is oriented and the orientations of the bottom stages induce the orientations of the strands of $\sigma$, then we say that $G^c$ is a capped grope cobordism ``of $\sigma$'', or ``from $\sigma$ to $\sigma '$.''
-Denote by $\G^c_n(\ell)$ the set of class $n$ oriented capped grope cobordisms of $\ell$-component string links. \end{defi}